EO-College/tomography_tutorial/README.md

 Please stay tuned..
 ## Installation

-The following subsections descripbe the installation process for different operating systems.
+The following subsections describe the installation process for different operating systems.
 Please mind that this tutorial depends on Python 3.

 #### Ubuntu

 First we want to install GDAL to read our data.
 For this we add the ubuntugis package repository so we can install a more recent version than that supplied by Ubuntu.
-After this we install GDAL together with its Python bindings.
+After this we install GDAL together with its Python bindings:
 ```sh
 sudo add-apt-repository ppa:ubuntugis/ppa
 sudo apt-get update